mesinan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Images are listed in ipynb file.
+I get pictures from google streeet
+1 of them is pretty good quality (bumpy road)
+3 of them are shot with some angle, not directly facing (Speed limit, keep right, no entry) 1 of them (Yield) is pretty damaged during google render process and vertical layers in the left side and right side of the sign is tilted, pixels are shifted towards the center of the image.
+I pick that image because I thought that will be good challange.
+And it worked perfectly in that sign too.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).